satellite830/AnnoView/README.md

 ```
 bash getgbk.sh accessions.txt length
 ```
-You should have the gene neighborhood dataset in GBK format

-Now, you can upload the dataset to AnnoView
+Now you have the gene neighborhood dataset in GBK format that can be uploaded to AnnoView

-However, you may want to more information to be displayed in AnnoView, e.g. taxonomic information, functional annotations by PFAM and KEGG.
+However, you may want more information to be displayed in AnnoView, e.g. taxonomic information, and functional annotations by PFAM and KEGG.

-In the following example, I'll be using the protein accession numbers of Slr4 proteins and its homologs as the input file
+In the following example, I'll be using the protein accession numbers of Slr4 proteins and their homologs as the input file

 ### Edit CSV
 This workflow is intended for editing the .csv files downloaded from AnnoView